This independent study has been developed for nurses to better understand the new laws and rules relative to medication aides.

 - Administering the initial dose of a medication.

-Nurses who delegate medication administration to an MA-C are expressly responsible for the following:
+Nurses who delegate medication administration to a CMA are expressly responsible for the following:

 Completing the assessment of a resident to whom an as-needed medication is to be given and determining the resident’s need for the medication;